 What should I do on iOS to stop auto-connect?

 Disable Connect On Demand in the VPN configuration if supported, remove unused VPN profiles via Settings > General > VPN & Device Management, and ensure the VPN app isn’t automatically re-enabling itself after network changes.
-Forticlient vpn not working on mac heres how to fix it
+What vpns on github really mean and how to use them safely 2026

 How do I fix auto-connect if it’s coming from a router?